What is IEC 62304 and why do we hit two birds with one stone with ISO 13485

 The basis for this are the safety classes defined according to ISO 14971:

-• A: no injury or harm to health
+- A: no injury or damage to health

 The risk is calculated according to ISO 14971 based on the probability of occurrence times the severity.
 With software, it cannot be determined in advance whether an error will occur.
 Therefore, the probability is provisionally set at 100%, which means that only the question of how high the severity is when an error occurs is taken into account.

-For software development, the use of a clear method that supports the separability of individual work steps is recommended.
+For software development, it is therefore recommended to use a clear method that supports the separability of individual work steps.
 These would be, for example, the waterfall method, the incremental method, or the evolutionary method.

 They allow the separate handling of work steps with higher security levels.
 This provides a better overview of the necessary requirements and their implementation.

-All fundamental aspects of software engineering must be covered in development, regardless of the security class involved.However, risk countermeasures, system architecture and integration, as well as integration tests must only be established and applied from safety class B onwards.
+In development, all fundamental aspects of software engineering must be covered, regardless of which security class is affected.However, risk countermeasures, system architecture and integration, as well as integration tests only need to be established and applied from safety class B onwards.

 From safety class C onwards, standards, methods and tools must be recorded in advance in a development plan and a documentation of the work steps must be kept.
 More details are specified in ISO 61508.

-IEC 62304 Certification and the matter of killing two birds with one stone
+IEC 62304 Certification and the Matter of Two Flies